lyndon025/playtested/src/content/article/2023-06-23-a-fusion-of-turn-based-roguelike-rpg-and-extraction-game-elements--demo-impressions---qua.md

 ---
-title: "A fusion of turn-based roguelike RPG and extraction game elements | Demo Impressions - Quasimorph"
+author: lyndonguitar
+category: Review
-description: "Quasimorph is a mix of classic turn-based roguelike RPG with an extraction twist, where the player's progress and acquired loot depend on their survival in missions."
+description: Quasimorph is a mix of classic turn-based roguelike RPG with an extraction twist, where the player's progress and acquired loot depend on their survival in missions.
+featured: false
 pubDate: 2023-06-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "quasimorphosis"]
+tags:
-featured: false
+- taptap
+- quasimorphosis
-thumb: ""
+thumb: ''
+title: A fusion of turn-based roguelike RPG and extraction game elements | Demo Impressions
+  - Quasimorph
 ---

 Quasimorph is a mix of classic turn-based roguelike RPG with an extraction twist, where the player's progress and acquired loot depend on their survival in missions.